 Best Home Network Router

 What are we looking for in a router is a device that is easy to manage, fast (amount of packages per second) and fanless (fans make noise and attracted dust into the device).
 What I don’t care about it there WiFi performance.
-A router is never placed in the optimal position for a good WiFi coverage and because a good WiFi coverage and speed is the most important part of a good home network you really shouldn’t save money on buying a good access point.
+A router is never placed in the optimal position for a good WiFi coverage.
+And good WiFi coverage and speed is the most important part of a good home network.
+So you really shouldn’t save money on buying a good access point.

 I am a huge fan of the Unifi product line for home and small business networks.
 The Unifi line uses a web-based controller which you can run on your computer or with a cloud key.
 You can use one controller to manage all your Unifi devices, get a clear overview of your network performance and connected clients.

 Netgear has always done a decent job on networking.
 Their products a reliable, the web interface is ok, not centrally managed though and the pricing really low (only $ 70,- on Amazon).
 What also I great about the N900 is that it comes with parenting controls, to filter the web traffic and is supports a guest network.

-The N750 has VPN support, is compatible with Time Machine and a great feature is the USB storage access.
-This way you can connect your USB hard drive to access it from your network (or smart tv for example)
+The N900 has VPN support is compatible with Time Machine and a great feature is the USB storage access.
+This way you can connect your USB hard drive to access it from your network (or smart tv for example).